Gazipur Agricultural University: History

 Gazipur Agricultural University was established on 22 November 1998.
 The university was named after Sheikh Mujibur Rahman as Bangabandhu Sheikh Mujibur Rahman Agricultural University.
 Previously, it was established as Institute of Post Graduate Studies in Agriculture (IPSA).
 Japan International Cooperation Agency (JICA) contributed to establish IPSA through its Grant Aid and Technical Cooperation projects since 1978 as a "Center of Excellence" for agricultural education and research in Bangladesh.
 1983, IPSA was originally established as the Bangladesh College of Agricultural Sciences (BCAS).
 It was an academic part of Bangladesh Agricultural Research Institute (BARI) and associated academically with Bangladesh Agricultural University.
 IPSA was transformed in an autonomous institution by the government of Bangladesh and started course credit based MS and Ph.D. programs in 1991.
 The graduate program of IPSA was developed by the teachers of IPSA led by L. M. Eisgruver of Oregon State University (OSU).

-In 1998, IPSA transformed into GAU.
+In 1998, IPSA transformed into GAU (formerly BSMRAU).
 As a public university, it continued the post-graduate program and launched an undergraduate program.
-In 2005, BSMRAU started to offer a Bachelor of Science degree in Agriculture [BS (Agriculture)].
+In 2005, GAU (formerly BSMRAU) started to offer a Bachelor of Science degree in Agriculture [BS (Agriculture)].

-In 2008, GAU established its Faculty of Fisheries and started to offer a BS degree in Fisheries.
+In 2008, GAU (formerly BSMRAU) established its Faculty of Fisheries and started to offer a BS degree in Fisheries.
 The Faculty of Veterinary Medicine and Animal Sciences was established in 2009 and started to offer the Doctor of Veterinary Medicine (DVM) degree.
-After 3 years, in 2012, BSMRAU established the Faculty of Agricultural Economics and Rural Development and started offering a BS in Agricultural Economics.
-Now, BSMRAU has five faculties. and one Institute Institute of Biotechnology and Genetic Engineering (IBGE), while a Faculty of Forest and Environment is under the process of establishment.
+After 3 years, in 2012, GAU (formerly BSMRAU) established the Faculty of Agricultural Economics and Rural Development and started offering a BS in Agricultural Economics.
+Now, GAU has five faculties. and one Institute Institute of Biotechnology and Genetic Engineering (IBGE), while a Faculty of Forest and Environment is under the process of establishment.
 Another two institutes namely, Institute of Climate Change (ICC) and Institute of Food Safety and Processing (IFSP) are under the process of operation.

-After the fall of the Sheikh Hasina-led Awami League administration, Bangabandhu Sheikh Mujibur Rahman Agricultural University was renamed to Gazipur Agricultural University.
+After the fall of the Sheikh Hasina-led Awami League administration, Bangabandhu Sheikh Mujibur Rahman Agricultural University (BSMRAU) was renamed to Gazipur Agricultural University (GAU).